Shibani-Sahoo/Crop_ML_Project/README.md

     plt.show()
 ```

+### Additional Insights
+1. **Enhanced Dataset Features**:
+   - **Nutrient Levels (N, P, K)**: These columns represent the nitrogen, phosphorus, and potassium content in the soil, which are critical for crop growth.
+   - **Rainfall (mm)**: Amount of rainfall received, which influences water availability for crops.
+   - **Crop Types**: Includes 22 crop labels such as rice, maize, coffee, and fruits like mango and watermelon.

+2. **Exploratory Data Analysis (EDA)**:
+   - Use histograms and KDE plots to visualize the distributions of numerical features like temperature, humidity, and rainfall.
+   - Create pairplots to analyze the relationships between variables, categorized by crop type.

+3. **Outlier Handling**:
+   - The dataset contains outliers in columns like `P`, `K`, `ph`, and `rainfall`.
+These need to be capped or removed for better model performance.

+4. **Data Visualization**:
+   - Visualize 2D scatter plots to identify clusters and patterns in the data.
+For example:
+     ```python
+     import seaborn as sns
+     sns.relplot(x='rainfall', y='temperature', data=df, hue='label', kind='scatter', height=5)
+     plt.title('Rainfall vs Temperature by Crop Type')
+     plt.show()
+     ```

+5. **Multi-class Classification**:
+   - This dataset supports multi-class classification with 22 unique crop labels.
+Machine learning models like Random Forests, SVM, or Gradient Boosting can be trained.

+6. **Generated Reports**:
+   - Tools like `Sweetviz` and `AutoViz` have been used to automatically generate comprehensive EDA reports.
+   -
 ## Notes
 - Ensure proper handling of missing or null values before modeling.
 - Normalize or scale numerical features like temperature and humidity for better model performance.